 Symphony Hall is very close to Birmingham town centre.
 It’s well-served by public transport, but you could save yourself the schlep across town and saunter there instead, by staying at the Premier Inn on Broad Street.
 If you're flying in, the train station at Birmingham International Airport has frequent services to Birmingham New Street and the journey takes 15 minutes.

-If you’re driving, follow the brown tourist signs to the ICC and the Barclaycard Arena.
+If you’re driving, follow the brown tourist signs to the ICC and the Arena Birmingham.
 The most convenient car park is the Q-Park at Brindleyplace (B1 2JF).

 Hop on any bus that takes you to the city centre, because the Symphony Hall is no more than a 10-minute walk from most of the city’s central bus stops.